frederic-perez/AmE-dictionary/data/idioms.md

 __eye-to-eye__ _You can get eye-to-eye with a dolphin._
 __F-ing__
 __face value__
-__faint of heart__ :two: Lacking the courage to face something difficult or dangerous—usually used in the phrase _not for the faint of heart_.
+__faint of heart__ :three: Lacking the courage to face something difficult or dangerous—usually used in the phrase _not for the faint of heart_.
 __fair and square__ :three: Completely fair(ly); justly; within the rules. _She won the game fair and square._ _The division of the money should be fair and square._
 __fair enough__ _informal_ __1__ Used for accepting a suggestion, etc. _I think £200 is a reasonable price.
 Fair enough.
 Can I pay you at the end of the week?_ __2__ Used for showing that you think that something is reasonable. _Letting the students work the machines on their own is fair enough, but they do need some training first._
 __fair-weather fan__ A person who is supportive of and enthusiastic about a sports team only when that team is performing well.